sftpgo/docs/docs/tutorials/lets-encrypt-certificate.md

 ## Obtaining a certificate using the ACME protocol built into SFTPGo

-:warning: Starting from SFTPGo v2.5.0 you can also request certificates from the Server Manager -> Configurations -> ACME section of the WebAdmin UI.
+:information_source: Starting from SFTPGo v2.5.0 you can also request certificates from the Server Manager -> Configurations -> ACME section of the WebAdmin UI.

 You can open the SFTPGo configuration file, search for the `acme` section and change it as follow.